Lok Sabha Election 2019: Mysuru poised for interesting electoral battle

 Each party is devising strategies to win over the "Lingayat vote bank'' to neutralise the "Vokkaliga support'' of its rivals or vice versa and secure a majority by winning the "Naika votes'' in conjunction with "Muslim" and "Kuruba" votes.

-While the Bharatiya Janata Party (BJP) has fielded H.S.
+While the BJP has fielded H.S.
 Shankarlinge Gowda, the Congress has nominated Sandesh Nagaraj for the Chamaraja seat.

 The JD(S), led by former Chief Minister H.D.
 Kumaraswamy, poses a formidable challenge to the BJP in the region that has a high concentration of Vokkaligas.
 Part of the old Mysore region also comprises former Chief Minister Siddaramaiah's stronghold of Mysuru district.